-- This course aims at providing the required skill to apply the statistical tools in engineering problems. - To introduce the basic concepts of probability and random variables. - To introduce the basic concepts of two dimensional random variables. - To acquaint the knowledge of testing of hypothesis for small and large samples which plays an important role in real life problems. - To introduce the basic concepts of classifications of design of experiments which plays very important roles in the field of agriculture and statistical quality control.
+- This course aims at providing the required skill to apply the statistical tools in Engineering problems. - To introduce the basic concepts of probability. - To introduce the basic concepts of random variables. - To acquaint the knowledge of testing of hypothesis for small and large samples which plays an important role in real life problems. - To understand the notion of sampling distributions and statistical techniques - To introduce the basic concepts of classifications of design of experiments which plays very important roles in the field of agriculture and statistical quality control.